tenlevels/PakUI/README.md

 3. **Boot Up:**
    Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!

-It's that simple—enjoy the enhanced experience and functionality of PakUI on your device!
+It's that simple—enjoy and Happy Gaming!

 ## Table of Contents